Webinar no 1 on Night Flights

 With the left button you turn the subtitles on and off.

-With the button next to it you can choose the language: automatically use English or – when you click on it – use a language of your choice.
+With the settings button next to it you can choose the language: automatically use English or – when you click on it – use a language of your choice.

 The text is not perfect but certainly acceptable to follow the webinar.